rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 The next weekly log
 -------------------

-* Started to use it as a to-do list.
-What do I know I will do during the day?
-Lay that out in advance.
-Then add entries (w/o times) for the things that I plan to do
+* Further experience using it as a to-do list.
 * How do I log a musing that's also something that I'm writing for class?
   In the end, I decided that the part that I needed to write anyway counted for class, and the extra "cruft" counted for musing.
-* Week started badly.
-Monday and Tuesday were both 13-hour days.
+* Missed: Three interesting talks on Monday (conflicts for all three).
-* Things I missed:  Simpson's class.
-Choir concert.
+  Simpson's class.
+Georgiana's class.
-* Things I got to attend: CS extras.
-CS table.
-Arlo Guthrie Concert.
-  Daniel's show.
-* Maybe "Time spent per day"
+* Attended: High school concert.
+Jazz band concert.
+Singers (again).
+  Extra meetings, some of which made me angry, some of which made me happy.

 The next end of month musing
 ----------------------------

+* Still staying exactly 310 musings ahead of last year.
+I think the lost musings were more likely in fall.
+I'm tempted to write an extra one or two once in a while to get a bit ahead.
 * Am I writing faster?
 Jerod needed a one-page description of CSC 326.
   I could write something relatively decent in under an hour.
 But I suppose I've always [1] been able to spew reasonably coherent text.